kgdunn/pid-book/univariate-review/univariate-review.rst

 	So we can calculate the :math:`z`-value, and the corresponding probability for each pair of reactor differences using the code below.

 	But the next problem we face is that we don't know the value of :math:`\sigma`.
 We can estimate it however, by pooling the variances of the two groups.
-Strictly speaking we should do a check for comparable variances before pooling them, however we did not cover this too much in the course - see the class notes for the equation to do this.
+Strictly speaking we should do a check for comparable variances before pooling them - described :ref:`in a previous section <univariate-pooled-variance>`.

 	When we use the pooled variance now, then the assumption that the |z|-value follows the normal distribution is not correct anymore; it follows the t-distribution, with the pooled number of degrees of freedom.
 Once we have the |z|-value we can calculate the probability of finding a |z|-value of at least that big.
 Anything beyond that is the risk that we are wrong.